WP Engine vs Cloudways 2026: Which Managed WordPress Host Actually Wins?

 Pricing & Value

-Look, let's be blunt: WP Engine is expensive.
-A single-site plan at ~$25/month is fine, but if you're running 10 or more sites, you're looking at nearly $100/month before any add-ons.
-Scale that to an agency with 30 client sites on the Scale plan and you're pushing ~$242/month — and that's before the overage fees, which can genuinely sting.
+Let's be blunt here: WP Engine is expensive.
+A single-site plan at ~$25/month is reasonable, but if you're running 10 or more sites, you're looking at nearly $100/month before any add-ons.
+Scale that to an agency with 30 client sites and you're pushing ~$242/month — and that's before overage fees, which can genuinely hurt.

-Cloudways at ~$14/month for a DigitalOcean server that can host unlimited sites?
-That math hits differently.
-Yes, you don't get the same level of hand-holding, but for value-conscious operators, Cloudways wins this round — and it's not even close.
-Honestly, I think WP Engine's per-site pricing model is one of the most frustrating things about an otherwise excellent product.
+Cloudways at ~$14/month for a DigitalOcean server that hosts unlimited sites?
+That math hits totally different.
+Sure, you don't get the same hand-holding, but for value-conscious operators, Cloudways wins here — and it's not close.
+Honestly, WP Engine's per-site pricing model is one of the most frustrating things about an otherwise great product.
 Advantage: Cloudways (significantly).

 Customer Support

-Here's where WP Engine earns its premium price tag.
+Here's where WP Engine justifies its premium pricing.
 Their 24/7 live chat is fast, knowledgeable, and staffed by people who actually know WordPress.
-Higher-tier plans include phone support — a luxury that's increasingly rare in this industry.
+Higher-tier plans throw in phone support — increasingly rare in this industry.

-Cloudways' support is good but not great.
+Cloudways' support is solid but not exceptional.
 The Cloudways Bot handles a surprising number of common issues, and 24/7 live chat is included on all plans.
-But response quality can be inconsistent, and there's no phone option at all.
-If you're running a mission-critical site and need a human on the phone at 2am, Cloudways simply can't give you that.
+But response quality varies, and there's no phone option at all.
+If you're running mission-critical work and need a human on the phone at 2am, Cloudways simply can't deliver.
 Advantage: WP Engine.

 Mobile App

-Neither platform has a truly impressive mobile app in 2026, if we're being honest — and honestly, this whole category feels like an afterthought for both companies.
+Neither platform has a truly impressive mobile app in 2026, to be honest.
 WP Engine has a functional app for basic site monitoring and management.
 Cloudways' mobile app lets you restart servers, monitor basic metrics, and open support tickets.
 Neither is something you'd use as your primary management interface.
 Advantage: Tie (both need work here).

 Security & Compliance

-WP Engine bakes security deep into the platform — automatic WordPress updates, their own WAF, malware scanning, and DDoS protection.
-For enterprise clients with compliance needs, WP Engine offers SOC 2 Type II compliance, which is a real differentiator that a lot of people overlook until they actually need it.
+WP Engine builds security deep into the platform — automatic WordPress updates, their own WAF, malware scanning, and DDoS protection.
+For enterprise clients with compliance needs, WP Engine offers SOC 2 Type II compliance, which is a real differentiator most people overlook until they actually need it.

 Cloudways handles server-level security automatically (OS updates, firewalls, two-factor authentication), but since you're working closer to raw cloud infrastructure, there's more surface area to manage.
-Their Cloudflare Enterprise integration helps close the gap significantly on the network security side.
-Advantage: WP Engine for compliance-heavy use cases, Cloudways for organizations that already have their own security stack.
+Their Cloudflare Enterprise integration helps close that gap significantly on the network security side.
+Advantage: WP Engine for compliance-heavy use cases, Cloudways for organizations that already have their own security framework.

 Pros and Cons